kshitija236/Employees-Attrition-Analysis/README.md

 2. Numerical features with **skewness** value greater than 0.8 are transformed using **log transformation.**
 3. Three **new features** viz. tenure per job, years without change and compensation ratio were **created** using existing features.
 4. **Irrelevant attributes** viz.
 EmployeeNumber, EmployeeCount, Over18 and StandardHours were **dropped**.
+5. **One hot encoding** is used to transform cardinal categorical features.
+6. **Label encoding** is used to transform ordinal categorical features and target labels.
-5. Sybthetic Minority Oversampling Technique **SMOTE** is used to tackle data imbalance.
+7. Sybthetic Minority Oversampling Technique **SMOTE** is used to tackle data imbalance.
-6. **Principal Component Analysis** is used for dimensionality reduction of data.
+8. **Principal Component Analysis** is used for dimensionality reduction of data.

 ## ALgorithm tried
 1. LogisticRegression